williamkorompis/hello-world/README.md

 # hello-world
-# My name is William Korompis.
+# My name is William K from McDaniel College.